arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ![Compile Portenta X8 image](assets/x8_build.png)

-In case you want to use your computer while it builds, (the build is going to take time and resources) you should lower the used threads.
+In case you want to use your computer while it builds, (which is going to take time and resources) you should lower the threads used.
 Do so by opening `conf/local.conf` and lower the values of the following variables:

 - `BB_NUMBER_PARSE_THREADS = "4"`